-And not only does it cause hurt feelings, but it affects productivity, increases risk for the entire team and organization, and just generally sucks.
+It’s painful when two people or different divisions within an organization are in conflict.
+Not only does it cause hurt feelings; it affects productivity, increases risk for the entire team and organization, and just generally sucks.

 My role is one of a neutral facilitator.
-I’m there to support each of you, and I usually find that when people hear each other, they can craft solutions that they both agree to.
+I’m there to support each party.
+I usually find that when people hear each other, they can craft solutions that they both agree to.

 At worst, mediation won’t solve your problem.
 At best, you’ll feel heard and respected, and find solutions.
 If you’re curious about mediation, and you’re ready to diminish or end the tension, it may be worth a conversation.